acarlton5/NOIZ-FrontEnd/README.md

 # NOIZ

 A modular, Bootstrap 5–powered starter for building responsive social/streaming UIs.
-Each feature is a small component that mounts into a `<comp>` tag.
+Each feature is a small component that mounts into a `<comp name="..."></comp>` tag.

 ## Project Structure
 ```